 Primary Stratum (optional)

-The Stratum for the source State Class of the pathway.
+The Stratum for the State.

-The minimum age of the source State Class.
+The minimum age of the State.

-In ST-Sim version 3 or later: if a Deterministic Transition goes back to the same State Class and the maximum age is reached, the age of the cell will remain at the maximum value.
+In ST-Sim version 3 or later: if a deterministic transition goes back to the same State Class and the maximum age is reached, the age of the cell will remain at the maximum value.
 In previous versions, the age would be reset to the starting age of the class.